AlexandreBlondeau/Automation-of-monthly-dashboard-exports-for-clients/README_en.md

 **Known problems**

-- Do not change the name of the original Excel file located in the "X:³" drive, as the script will not be able to find it.
+- Do not change the name of the original Excel file located in the "X:\" drive, as the script will not be able to find it.
 - The code makes a lot of requests to a remote server via "workbook.RefreshAll()", so the Firewall may block the requests.
 The code makes a lot of requests to a remote server via "workbook.RefreshAll()", so the firewall may block the requests after a certain number of iterations and the following errors may appear in the GUI:
   * Data refresh error (-2147023170, 'Failed to call remote procedure.', None, None)
   * Communication error with Excel: (-2147023174, 'The RPC server is not available.', None, None)